geotagx/geotagx-project-template/GUIDE.md

 ![Figure 2 - Help caption](doc/figure.2.png)

-Where did the help go?
+Wait, where did the help go?
 That's right, the help is presented to a volunteer only when it is requested.
 Since the help can be as long as you would like it to be, it is instead presented to the user in the form of a modal.

 ![Figure 2 - Help modal](doc/figure.3.png)